MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.DirectoryManagement/Update-MgDevice.md

   - `[ProfileType <String>]`: The profile type of the device.
 Possible values: RegisteredDevice (default), SecureVM, Printer, Shared, IoT.
   - `[RegisteredOwners <IMicrosoftGraphDirectoryObject[]>]`: The user that cloud joined the device or registered their personal device.
 The registered owner is set at the time of registration.
 Read-only.
 Nullable.
 Supports $expand.
   - `[RegisteredUsers <IMicrosoftGraphDirectoryObject[]>]`: Collection of registered users of the device.
 For cloud joined devices and registered personal devices, registered users are set to the same value as registered owners at the time of registration.
 Read-only.
 Nullable.
 Supports $expand.
+  - `[RegistrationDateTime <DateTime?>]`: Date and time of when the device was registered.
+The timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+Read-only.
   - `[SystemLabels <String[]>]`: List of labels applied to the device by the system.
 Supports $filter (/$count eq 0, /$count ne 0).
   - `[TransitiveMemberOf <IMicrosoftGraphDirectoryObject[]>]`: Groups and administrative units that the device is a member of.
 This operation is transitive.
 Supports $expand.
   - `[TrustType <String>]`: Type of trust for the joined device.
 Read-only.
 Possible values:  Workplace (indicates bring your own personal devices), AzureAd (Cloud only joined devices), ServerAd (on-premises domain joined devices joined to Azure AD).
 For more details, see Introduction to device management in Azure Active Directory

-EXTENSIONS <IMicrosoftGraphExtension\[]>: The collection of open extensions defined for the device.
+`EXTENSIONS <IMicrosoftGraphExtension[]>`: The collection of open extensions defined for the device.
 Read-only.
 Nullable.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.

-INPUTOBJECT `<IIdentityDirectoryManagementIdentity>`: Identity Parameter
+`INPUTOBJECT <IIdentityDirectoryManagementIdentity>`: Identity Parameter
   - `[AdministrativeUnitId <String>]`: The unique identifier of administrativeUnit
   - `[AllowedValueId <String>]`: The unique identifier of allowedValue
   - `[AttributeSetId <String>]`: The unique identifier of attributeSet
-  - `[CommandId <String>]`: The unique identifier of command
   - `[ContractId <String>]`: The unique identifier of contract
   - `[CustomSecurityAttributeDefinitionId <String>]`: The unique identifier of customSecurityAttributeDefinition
   - `[DeviceId <String>]`: The unique identifier of device
   - `[DirectoryObjectId <String>]`: The unique identifier of directoryObject
   - `[DirectoryRoleId <String>]`: The unique identifier of directoryRole
   - `[DirectoryRoleTemplateId <String>]`: The unique identifier of directoryRoleTemplate
-  - `[DirectorySettingId <String>]`: The unique identifier of directorySetting
-  - `[DirectorySettingTemplateId <String>]`: The unique identifier of directorySettingTemplate
   - `[DomainDnsRecordId <String>]`: The unique identifier of domainDnsRecord
   - `[DomainId <String>]`: The unique identifier of domain
   - `[ExtensionId <String>]`: The unique identifier of extension
-  - `[FeatureRolloutPolicyId <String>]`: The unique identifier of featureRolloutPolicy
   - `[IdentityProviderBaseId <String>]`: The unique identifier of identityProviderBase
-  - `[ImpactedResourceId <String>]`: The unique identifier of impactedResource
-  - `[InboundSharedUserProfileUserId <String>]`: The unique identifier of inboundSharedUserProfile
   - `[InternalDomainFederationId <String>]`: The unique identifier of internalDomainFederation
   - `[OnPremisesDirectorySynchronizationId <String>]`: The unique identifier of onPremisesDirectorySynchronization
   - `[OrgContactId <String>]`: The unique identifier of orgContact
   - `[OrganizationId <String>]`: The unique identifier of organization
   - `[OrganizationalBrandingLocalizationId <String>]`: The unique identifier of organizationalBrandingLocalization
-  - `[OutboundSharedUserProfileUserId <String>]`: The unique identifier of outboundSharedUserProfile
-  - `[ProfileCardPropertyId <String>]`: The unique identifier of profileCardProperty
-  - `[RecommendationId <String>]`: The unique identifier of recommendation
   - `[ScopedRoleMembershipId <String>]`: The unique identifier of scopedRoleMembership
-  - `[SharedEmailDomainId <String>]`: The unique identifier of sharedEmailDomain
-  - `[SharedEmailDomainInvitationId <String>]`: The unique identifier of sharedEmailDomainInvitation
   - `[SubscribedSkuId <String>]`: The unique identifier of subscribedSku
-  - `[TenantReferenceTenantId <String>]`: The unique identifier of tenantReference
-  - `[UsageRightId <String>]`: The unique identifier of usageRight
   - `[UserId <String>]`: The unique identifier of user

-MEMBEROF <IMicrosoftGraphDirectoryObject\[]>: Groups and administrative units that this device is a member of.
+`MEMBEROF <IMicrosoftGraphDirectoryObject[]>`: Groups and administrative units that this device is a member of.
 Read-only.
 Nullable.
 Supports $expand.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-REGISTEREDOWNERS <IMicrosoftGraphDirectoryObject\[]>: The user that cloud joined the device or registered their personal device.
+`REGISTEREDOWNERS <IMicrosoftGraphDirectoryObject[]>`: The user that cloud joined the device or registered their personal device.
 The registered owner is set at the time of registration.
 Read-only.
 Nullable.
 Supports $expand.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-REGISTEREDUSERS <IMicrosoftGraphDirectoryObject\[]>: Collection of registered users of the device.
+`REGISTEREDUSERS <IMicrosoftGraphDirectoryObject[]>`: Collection of registered users of the device.
 For cloud joined devices and registered personal devices, registered users are set to the same value as registered owners at the time of registration.
 Read-only.
 Nullable.
 Supports $expand.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-TRANSITIVEMEMBEROF <IMicrosoftGraphDirectoryObject\[]>: Groups and administrative units that the device is a member of.
+`TRANSITIVEMEMBEROF <IMicrosoftGraphDirectoryObject[]>`: Groups and administrative units that the device is a member of.
 This operation is transitive.
 Supports $expand.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-## RELATED LINKS

 ## RELATED LINKS